KevRojo/ia-web-parser/README.md

 2. **Streams** chat responses back to your code with the same Bearer/cookie auth the browser uses.
 3. **Injects tool manifests** into the prompt and **parses `<tool_call>` blocks** out of the model output, giving you the same tool-calling loop a native API would — but for providers that don't expose one publicly.

-Built originally for [**Falcon**](https://github.com/KevRojo/Falcon) (`pip install falcon-agent`) — the multi-provider AI CLI that pioneered tool-capable web providers — and now extracted as a standalone library so any Python project can use it.
+Built originally for [**dulus**](https://github.com/KevRojo/dulus) (`pip install dulus`) — the multi-provider AI CLI that pioneered tool-capable web providers — and now extracted as a standalone library so any Python project can use it.

 ## Supported providers